qdrant/landing_page/qdrant-landing/content/articles/what-is-a-vector-database-revamp.md

 ### The Core Functionalities of Vector Databases

-When you think of a traditional database, the operations are familiar: you **create,** **read,** **update,** and **delete** records.
+When you think of a traditional database, the operations are familiar: you **create**, **read**, **update**, and **delete** records.
 These are the fundamentals.
 And guess what?
-In many ways, vector databases work the same way, but the operations are built for the complexity of vectors.
+In many ways, vector databases work the same way, but the operations are translated for the complexity of vectors.

 #### 1. Indexing: HNSW Index and Sending Data To Qdrant

+Indexing your vectors is like creating an entry in a traditional database.
+But for vector databases, this step is very important.
+Vectors need to be indexed in a way that makes them easy to search later on.

-When it comes to vector search, you want speed without sacrificing accuracy. **HNSW** (Hierarchical Navigable Small World) is an indexing algorithm that helps you find similar vectors efficiently.
+**HNSW** (Hierarchical Navigable Small World) is an powerful indexing algorithm that most vector databases rely on to organize vectors for fast and efficient search.

-HNSW works by creating a multi-layered graph.
-Each vector is a node, and connections between nodes represent similarity.
-The higher layers are more general, connecting vectors that are broadly similar.
-As you move down the layers, the connections become more specific, linking vectors that are closely related.
+It builds a multi-layered graph, where each vector is a node and connections represent similarity.
+The higher layers connect broadly similar vectors, while lower layers link vectors that are closely related, making searches progressively more refined as they go deeper.

 <img src="/articles_data/what-is-a-vector-database-revamp/hnsw.png" alt="Indexing Data with the HNSW algorithm" width="500">